pkra/peterkrautzberger.org/future-mathml2.md

 So there's no reason to give up on MathML, let alone math and science notation on the web.
 Because something has not changed: it's still the best markup for math on the web and education, industry, and research need good markup that works on the web.

+Even without considering native implementations a goal, I think MathML will still be a trail blazer for scientific notation because it is, after all, a W3C standard and we know it works very well in the browser.

 I think there are two directions that are necessary to explore:

 1) how to do mathematical layout with the standards that are actually being implemented